-- Books for the library
+- books for the library

-- New furniture for the classrooms
+- new furniture for the classrooms

-- A new sports centre
+- a new sports centre

-- More teachers
+- more teachers

-- A new computer room
+- a new computer room

-- Laptops for every student
+- tablets for every student

-- Interactive whiteboards for every classroom
+- interactive whiteboards for every classroom

-- A new dining area for lunchtime
+- a new dining area for lunchtime

 - Get the students to work in small groups.